alabecki/Defeasible-Conditional-Deontic-Logic-Solver/README.txt

 _________________________________________________________________________

 0. Installation
-To run the program, Python 3.x a computer must have Python 3.x installed.
+To run the program, a computer must have Python 3.x installed.
 The program was written on Python 3.6 but may run correctly on older versions.
 It is recommended that the user should be using 3.4 or higher.
 The program can be opened in on the command-line in Windows or Linux